 - Strain vinegar mixture through a fine-mesh strainer into another sterilized pint jar.
 Press solids to extract juice; discard remaining fruit.

-Originally published as Blackberry Shrub in Modern Comfort 2016
+Originally published as Blackberry Shrub in Modern Comfort Summer 2016